Chumash people: Bead manufacture and trading

+Cuisine, foodways, and subsistence

 Foods historically consumed by the Chumash include several marine species, such as black abalone, the Pacific littleneck clam, red abalone, the bent-nosed clam, ostrea lurida oysters, angular unicorn snails, and the butternut clam.
-Acorns served as an important plant food, which were ground up and cooked into a soup.
+Acorns, an important plant food, were ground up and cooked into a soup.
 They also made flour from the dried fruits of the laurel sumac.
+Highly prized seafood such as swordfish were caught through the use of plank canoes and were likely shared by chiefs during communal feasts.

+Feasts are a ritual activity of communal consumption of large quantities of food and drinks along with dances, music, and singing.
+They played a large role in political and social relations for the Chumash people.
+The feasts would be prepared over many days, mostly by women, and would coincide with major events such as childbirth, marriages, and chiefs’ birthdays.
+There are accounts of feasts being held for European expeditions passing through Chumash territories.

+During the time of Spanish colonialism, some diets of the Chumash people living on mission sites shifted to include European plants and animals.
+Evidence has been found that more sheep and cattle were consumed during the 19th century.
+Traditional hunting and fishing practices were still maintained alongside the addition of European livestock.

+There is evidence to suggest that a seafaring, fishing economy in the Channel Islands has been around for at least 12,000 years.
+This can be seen through various types of fishing projectile points as well as animal remains such as seal, shellfish, and fish all found at sites across the islands by archaeologists and researchers.
+Coastal people of California have been maintaining their food practices in various ways for a very long time.

 Herbalism

 Herbs used in traditional Chumash medicine include thick-leaved yerba santa, used to keep airways open for proper breathing; laurel sumac, the root bark of which was used to make a herbal tea for treating dysentery; and black sage, the leaves and stems were made into a strong sun tea.
 This was rubbed on the painful area or used to soak one's feet.
 The plant contains diterpenoids, such as aethiopinone and ursolic acid, which are known pain relievers.

-The Chumash formerly practiced an initiation rite involving the use of sacred datura (moymoy in their language).
+The Chumash formerly practiced an initiation rite involving the use of sacred datura (mo'moy in their language).
 When a boy was 8 years old, his mother would give him a preparation of it to drink.
-This was supposed to be a spiritual challenge to help him develop the spiritual wellbeing required to become a man.
+This was supposed to be a spiritual challenge to help him develop the spiritual well-being required to become a man.
 Not all of the boys survived the poison.